 Chautari Book Series 46

-This book traces the history of food crisis and general underdevelopment in Karnali and then analyzes this crisis from a political economic perspective.
-The interventions from government in recent times in the form of food aid and development initiatives and their impact on people’s general livelihood have also been covered.
-Historical as well as contemporary information about livelihoods, food production, requirements and nutritional status clearly shows that the food crisis is deepening in Karnali.
+This book examines the food crisis and general underdevelopment in the Karnali region from a political economic perspective.
+It also examines governmental interventions in the form of food-aid and development initiatives and their impact on people’s general livelihoods.

-The study reveals that much of the problems in Karnali relates to the hegemonic and exploitative relationship imposed by Kathmandu (the power center) over Karnali (a peripheral region treated as colony) since its unification in Nepal.
-The feeling among Karnali people that they are in a subservient position, rice is better food and their local food is inferior food, and that they need to depend on the bureaucracy for development originates from this relationship imposed by the ruling class for their political and economic interests.
-This ruling class, otherwise, belongs to the same social group as most people of Karnali in terms of caste and ethnicity.
-Accordingly, this study also demonstrates that class relations is much more important to understand the development and underdevelopment within the country.
+The study reveals that many of Karnali’s problems emanate from the exploitative relationship imposed by Kathmandu over Karnali (a peripheral region) during the course of several centuries.
+The feeling among Karnali residents that rice is better than their local foods and that they need to depend on the bureaucracy for development originates from this relationship.
+Accordingly, this study stresses that class relations are important to understand the underdevelopment of some regions within Nepal.

 Table of contents